sonu84it/genai/README.md

 python3 coingecko_dashboard.py
 ```

-Open `http://localhost:5000` in your browser to see the table of top coins.
+Open `http://localhost:5000` in your browser to see the treemap of top coins.